dragonfly-xyz/useful-solidity-patterns/patterns/error-handling/README.md

 - [📜 Example Code](./PooledExecute.sol)
 - [🐞 Tests](../../test/PooledExecute.t.sol)

-If you want to build a resilient contract that interacts with other contracts outside of your own, you should at least consider whether you need to gracefully handle errors when calling into them.
+Any contract that interacts with external tokens or protocols should at least consider whether they need to gracefully handle errors when calling into them.
 In extreme cases, failure to do so could lead to scenarios where your contract becomes permanently frozen because some external contract it relies on reverts unexpectedly.
-Here we'll explore ways to handle those reverts.
+Here we'll explore different ways to handle those errors and what we can do with them.

 ## Reverts and Call Contexts

-To understand what a revert really is, first let's quickly go over how reverts are related to EVM call contexts.
+First let's establish some foundational understanding of reverts by quickly going over how they're related to EVM call contexts.

-Each time a contract makes an external call (even to itself using `this.fn()` syntax), a new call context is entered.
-When a revert is encountered in that call, execution within that call context ends immediately and all state changes (aside from gas used) that occurred within that call (including calls it made itself) are undone (hence why it's called a "revert").
-If all callers in the call chain use vanilla Solidity calling constructs, reverts will cascade upwards causing the entire transaction to eventually fail.
+Each time a contract makes a call to a function on another contract (and even to itself using `this.fn()` syntax), a new call context is entered.
+When a revert is encountered in that call, execution within that call context halts immediately and all state changes that occurred as a result of that call are undone (hence why it's called a "revert").
+If no callers in the call chain intercept the revert, the revert will eventually bubble all the way upwards causing the entire transaction to fail.

 ![call-context-revert](solidity-call-reverts.png)

 ### Internal Calls

-Note that calls to `internal`/`private` functions as well as calls to `public` functions without using `this` (e.g., `foo()` instead of `this.foo()`) are not true calls and will actually be implemented as `JUMP` instructions, effectively running as if they were defined inside the function that called it.
-This means that they stay within the same call context of the function that called them, so reverting inside them is has the same same effect as reverting inside their caller.
-As such, the caller cannot actually recover from a revert from an `internal` function since it will never have an opportunity to regain execution control.
-So these *are not* the types of function calls we're covering here.
+It's worth pointing out that calls to `internal`/`private` functions as well as calls to `public` functions without using `this` redirection (e.g., `foo()` instead of `this.foo()`) are not true calls and will actually be implemented as `JUMP` instructions by the compiler, running similarly as if they were defined inside the calling function itself.
+This means that invoking them does not create a new call context, so reverting inside them has the same same effect as reverting inside their caller.
+There is no way to capture reverts a function throws inside of its own call context so these *are not* the types of function calls we're covering here.

 ## A Tale of Two Reverts